NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 In this case, the `next` function will return a `HardhatConfig` that has been partially resolved.

-Partially resolved means that all the built-in resolution that Hardhat does will have been done, and that any of the plugins you depend on will have also applied their own resolution logic.
-What's missing, however, is the resolution of your plugin's config.
+"Partially resolved" means that Hardhat's built-in resolution has been completed, and any plugins you depend on have applied their resolution logic.
+What's missing is your plugin's config resolution.

-The `partiallyResolvedConfig`'s type won't reflect this though.
-The fields you added to the config may seem to be present, but in practice they will be `undefined`.
-The job of the `resolvePluginConfig` is to return a new `HardhatConfig` where all of your non-optional properties have been resolved.
+However, the `partiallyResolvedConfig` type won't reflect this.
+The fields you added to the config may appear to be present, but they will actually be `undefined`.
+The job of `resolvePluginConfig` is to return a new `HardhatConfig` where all your non-optional properties have been resolved.

 Once again, let's replace the existing implementation with this one: